valentinaschueller/personal-website/content/authors/valentina/_index.md

 #- Visitors
 ---

-I study [Computational Science and Engineering](https://www.in.tum.de/en/for-prospective-students/masters-programs/computational-science-and-engineering/) at the [Technical University of Munich](https://www.tum.de), with a focus on Computational Fluid Dynamics and an interest in Climate Modeling.
+I study [Computational Science and Engineering](https://www.in.tum.de/en/for-prospective-students/masters-programs/computational-science-and-engineering/) at the [Technical University of Munich](https://www.tum.de), with a focus on time integration methods, computational fluid dynamics, and climate modelling.
 Next to university, I volunteer in the area of civic and political education.